galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 Effectively monitoring global infectious disease crises, such as the COVID-19 pandemic, requires capacity to generate and analyze large volumes of sequencing data in near real time.
 These data have proven essential for monitoring the emergence and spread of new variants, and for understanding the evolutionary dynamics of the virus.

-Two sequencing platforms in combination with several established library preparation strategies are predominantly used to generate SARS-CoV-2 sequence data.
+Two sequencing platforms (Illumina and Oxford Nanopore) in combination with several established library preparation (Ampliconic and metatranscriptomic) strategies are predominantly used to generate SARS-CoV-2 sequence data.
 However, data alone do not equal knowledge: they need to be analyzed.
 The Galaxy community has developed high-quality analysis workflows to support

 - sensitive identification of SARS-CoV-2 allelic variants (AVs) starting with allele frequencies as low as 5% from deep sequencing reads
 - generation of user-friendly reports for batches of results